US officers left blast door open at nuclear missile posts

 And at Malmstrom Air Force base in Montana in May, one officer left the door open when a maintenance team came do repairs, even though his fellow crew member was asleep in his quarters, the spokesman said.

 In both cases, the napping officer should have been wakened before the blast door was open, Sheets said.

-The incidents were first reported by the Associated Press.
+The incidents were first reported by a news agency.

 Drafted during the Cold War era, the rules for the blast door are designed to ensure strict control and security for the intercontinental ballistic missiles.

 The incidents are the latest in a string of embarrassing episodes for the US military`s nuclear mission.
 Inspections at missile bases this year exposed problems and two top officers who oversee the arsenal were sacked from their posts this month over alleged personal misconduct.

 Some sceptics say the nuclear forces have become irrelevant with the demise of the Soviet Union and that Air Force officers do not see the mission as a promising career path.

 But the Air Force insisted the incidents do not reflect a deeper problem with the safety and security of the nuclear arsenal.

 "Our command is still focused on excellence," Sheets told a news agency.

 "They strive for perfection.
 And when there are issues, when people fall short, they are held accountable," he said.